Ghana Weather Alert: Meteorological Agency Lists Areas to Face Thunderstorms on June 24 Evening

 Mostly cloudy weather is expected across Ghana this evening into the night, with several zones set to experience thunderstorms and rain of varying intensity, according to the latest Ghana Meteorological Agency forecast.

-The forecast for the evening of June 24 indicates that a few places within the forest zone, the transition belt and the northern sector are likely to bear the brunt of the wet conditions, with thunderstorm activity anticipated through the night.
+The forecast for the evening of June 24 indicates that a few places within the forest zone, transition belt and northern sector are likely to bear the brunt of the wet conditions, with thunderstorm activity also anticipated.

 Source: Getty Images